“The only journey is the one within.” ~Rainier Maria Rilke

 Minimalism, also known as voluntary simplicity, helps to shed the physical “stuff” that encumbers us and also results in the extraordinary waste of the planet’s natural resources.
 How much do we really need?
 How much is enough?
 Is a 2500 square foot home filled with stuff necessary for our own wellbeing?
 The evidence clearly shows that once our basic needs are met, the excess does not make us happy – in fact, it does the opposite.

 Mindfulness helps us to focus on our experience, right here, right now.
 I was shocked to find out that, like most people, I lived my life on auto-pilot: going through my day caught up in my own thoughts rather than experiencing my life in each moment.
-Meditation, the practice of being mindful and paying attention to our own experience, has helped me to focus on what is actually happening, instead of on what I think is happening.
+The practice of being mindful and paying attention to my own experience has helped me to focus on what is actually happening, instead of on what I think is happening.
 Surprisingly, they are often two different things.

 I believe that we can change ourselves and the world around us.
 Living lightly on the planet with what we need, instead of being weighed down by stuff that we will not be able to take with us when we die, and practicing mindfulness to break out of our habitual patterns of thought and action to truly experience our lives are two practices that can bring about this change.